 The province of Asti with the capital of the same name in the Italian region Piedmont covers the entire southern Monferrato hill area with 1,500 km².
-There are many DOC / DOCG areas here.
-That's among other things Albugnano.
+There are numerous DOC / DOCG areas here.
+These are, among other things Albugnano.
 Barbera d'Asti.
 Calosso.
 Dolcetto d'Asti.
 Freisa d'Asti.
 Grignolino d'Asti.
 Langhe. loazzolo.
 Malvasia di Casorzo d'Asti.
-Monferrato and Terre Alfieri, For the most part, however, simple, fast-to-enjoy wines are produced.
-But most famous are the sparkling wines from the Moscato Bianco ( Muscat Blanc ) or here also as Moscato d'Asti or Moscato di Canelli designated variety are produced.
+Monferrato and Terre Alfieri, For the most part, however, simple, quickly enjoyable wines are produced.
+But above all they are famous sparkling wines from the Moscato Bianco (already mentioned in 1203) Muscat Blanc ) or produced here as the Moscato d'Asti or Moscato di Canelli.
 It thrives particularly well in the Langhe Mountains around the municipality of Canelli, the center of the sparkling wine industry.
-Pearly or sparkling wines were already here in the Middle Ages.
+Sparkling or sparkling wines were already here in the Middle Ages.

-In the 17th century, when Piedmont was still a duchy Savoy The Court Jeweler of the Dukes of Savoy, Giovanni Battista Croce, improved the cultivation and cellar techniques of his reign in viticulture.
-In 1870 Carlo Gancia, known as the "Father of Italian sparkling wine", led the Méthode champenoise and founded the famous white sparkling wine.
-The two types of wine Moscato d'Asti and Asti Spumante (also short Asti) were the first Italian sparkling wines in 1994, the DOCG classification.
-Both were first named after the Metodo italiano (tank fermentation = Méthode charmat ), later on the Asti Spumante also the variant Metodo tradizionale ( bottle fermentation ).
+In the 17th century when Piedmont was still a duchy Savoy belonged, the court jeweler of the Dukes of Savoy named Giovanni Battista Croce improved the cultivation and cellar techniques of his reign in viticulture.
+In 1870, Carlo Gancia, known as the "father of Italian sparkling wine", led the company Méthode champenoise and founded the famous white sparkling wine.
+The two wine types Moscato d'Asti and Asti Spumante (also Asti for short) were the first Italian sparkling wines to receive the DOCG classification in 1994.
+Both were initially after the Metodo italiano (tank fermentation = Méthode charmat ), later the variant Metodo tradizionale (Asti Spumante) bottle fermentation ) added.

 The provisions are different in detail.
-They consist in actual or potential alcohol content (4.5% to 6.5% and 11% respectively for Moscato d'Asti vs. 7% to 9.5% and 12% for Asti Spumante respectively) and carbon dioxide pressure with 1 bar only slightly sparkling at the Moscato d'Asti opposite 4 bar at the Asti Spumante.
+They exist in the actual or potential alcohol content (4.5 to 6.5% or 11% for the Moscato d'Asti compared to 7 to 9.5% or 12% for the Asti Spumante) and the carbon dioxide pressure at 1 bar only slightly sparkling with the Moscato d'Asti compared to 4 bar with the Asti Spumante.

 Asti Spumante : Until 2016 there was only one sweet version.
-Due to a huge decline in exports of more than 30%, a dry Asti in the versions of secco, demi-sec and extra-secco was introduced from the 2017 vintage.
-There are the tank fermented and with bottle fermentation (with added on the label: Metodo Classico or Metodo Tradizionale) produced types of wine.
-Among the best producers are Cascina Fonda, Ceretto.
-Cinzano, Contratto, Gancia, Fontanafredda, Martini & Rossi and Riccadonna.
-With around 80 million bottles a year, it is behind champagne and Cava world-wide at the top of sparkling wine production.
+Due to an enormous decline in exports of over 30%, a dry Asti was also introduced in the secco, demi-sec and extra-secco versions from the 2017 vintage.
+There are the types of wine produced with tank fermentation and bottle fermentation (with the addition on the label: Metodo Classico or Metodo Tradizionale).
+The best producers include Cascina Fonda, Ceretto.
+Cinzano, Contratto, Gancia, Fontanafredda, Martini & Rossi and riccadonna.
+It lags behind with around 80 million bottles a year champagne and Cava at the forefront of sparkling wine production worldwide.

-Moscato d'Asti : a sweet, slightly sparkling wine, according to its characteristics; not even one Frizzante (no quality judgment).
+Moscato d'Asti : a sweet, slightly sparkling wine according to its properties; actually not even one Frizzante (no quality judgment).
 There is also a variant Vendemmia Tardiva ( late vintage ).
-Particularly popular in Italy, wine is milder, fruity and less sparkling than Asti Spumante.
-The bottles are usually due to the low pressure with normal cork closed and also carry a vintage indication.
-Every year about four million bottles are produced.
+The wine, which is particularly popular in Italy, is milder, fruity and far less sparkling than the Asti Spumante.
+The bottles are usually normal due to the low pressure cork closed and also carry a vintage.
+Around four million bottles are produced annually.
 Well-known manufacturers are Bera Walter, Cascina Fonda, Carbonere, Ceretto, Dogliotti-Caudrina, Gatti, La Spinetta.
 Marcarini, Saracco, Traversa and Vignaioli di Santo Stefano.